linz/imagery/README.md

-# Imagery
+# New Zealand Imagery

 Toitū Te Whenua makes New Zealand’s most up-to-date publicly owned aerial imagery freely available to use under an open licence.
-You can access this through the LINZ Data Service, LINZ Basemaps service or Amazon AWS.
+You can access this through the [LINZ Data Service](https://data.linz.govt.nz/data/category/aerial-photos/?s=n), [LINZ Basemaps](https://basemaps.linz.govt.nz/#@-41.8899962,174.0492437,z5) or Amazon AWS.

+This repository contains STAC metadata for each imagery dataset, as well as some guidance documentation for storage structure and naming.

 ## AWS Access